-$Reproduction \ in \ any \ manner \ what so ever \ without \ the \ written \ permission \ of \ Dell \ Inc. \ is \ strictly \ forbidden.$
+Reproduction in any manner whatsoever without the written permission of Dell Inc. is strictly forbidden.

-Trademarks used in this text: Dell, the DELL logo, PowerEdge, and Dell OpenManage are trademarks of Dell Inc.; Intel is a registered trademark and Xeon is a trademark of Intel Corporation; Microsoft, Windows, and MS-DOS are registered trademarks of Microsoft Corporation; Novell and NetWare are registered trademarks of Novell, Inc.; Red Hat is a registered trademark of Red Hat, Inc.; UNIX is a registered trademark of The Open Group in the United States and other countries.
+Trademarks used in this text: Dell, the DELL logo, PowerEdge, and Dell OpenManage are trademarks of Dell Inc.; Intel, Pentlum, and Celeron are registered trademarks of Intel Corporation; Microsoft, Windows, and MS-DOS are registered trademarks of Microsoft Corporation; Novell and NetWare are registered trademarks of Novell, Inc.; Red Hat is a registered trademark of Red Hat, Inc.; UNIX is a registered trademark of The Open Group in the United States and other countries.